gate-computer/gate/Capabilities.md

     and `/usr/bin/newgidmap`.

-  - The binaries executed inside the container are determined by the location of the `gate-runtime-container.X` binary itself: it looks for the `gate-runtime-executor.X.Y` and `gate-runtime-loader.X.Y` files in the same directory where it is located (X and Y are version numbers).
+  - The binaries executed inside the container are determined by the location of the `gate-runtime-container.N` binary itself: it looks for the `gate-runtime-executor.N` and `gate-runtime-loader.N` files in the same directory where it is located (N is an internal version number).
 The write permissions of the directory and the binaries should be limited.
 (Note that executor and loader don't need capabilities, and they need to have more relaxed read and execution permissions.)